 Dogs may bury their noses when nervous or fearful, making them feel more secure.
 While this behavior might seem strange initially, it is a typical response in dogs.
 When dogs feel anxious or scared, burying their nose allows them to take control and restore order.
 This usually happens while your dog is sleeping – when he’s most vulnerable and likely to calm down by the calming effects of sleep.

 If you see your dog burying his nose, don’t worry – it doesn’t mean he’s sick.
 Burying the nose often signifies your dog relaxes and is comfortable around you (or whoever else he’s with).
-If yours does this frequently during specific situations or episodes of anxiety or fear, consult your veterinarian for an explanation, as there might be something wrong physically causing him to do this.
+If yours does this frequently during specific situations or episodes of anxiety or fear, consult your veterinarian for an explanation, as there might be something wrong with physical stimulation causing him to do this.

 Dogs May Learn To Bury Their Nose From Their Mother Or Littermates